chtsalvishal/DQ_Gen_AI_Bot/README.md

 -   **AI-Powered Deep Analysis**: Go beyond traditional, rigid data validation rules.
 The Gemini API understands the context of your data—its structure, statistics, and business logic—to uncover subtle, complex issues that are nearly impossible to find manually.
 -   **Drastic Efficiency Gains**: Automate the tedious, time-consuming process of manual data profiling and inspection.
 Free up your data teams to focus on generating value from data, not just cleaning it.
 -   **Actionable Remediation**: Instantly generate SQL queries based on the detected issues.
 These ready-to-use scripts help engineers quickly locate and validate problematic records directly in their database, bridging the gap between detection and resolution.
+-   **Rule Effectiveness Scoring**: Go beyond simple validation.
+The bot analyzes the performance of your business rules, flagging those that are never triggered (too broad) or that fire too often (too sensitive), and provides AI-powered suggestions to refine and optimize them for better data governance.
 -   **Improved Data Trust & Governance**: Build confidence across your organization with transparent, explainable data quality reports.
 The bot provides clear causes, impacts, and recommendations, making it easier to enforce data governance standards.
 -   **Enhanced Collaboration**: The interactive dashboard, conversational AI assistant, and exportable PDF/PowerPoint reports make it simple to share findings and collaborate on solutions between technical and business teams.
 -   **Context-Aware & Holistic**: By analyzing schemas, column statistics, sample data, and business rules together, the bot gains a holistic understanding of your data's intended state, leading to more accurate and relevant findings.